An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Abstract

 \section{Abstract}

 The design (shape) of a robot is usually decided before the control is implemented.
 This might limit how well the design is adapted to a task, as the suitability of the design is given by how well the robot performs in the task, which requires both a design and a controller.
 The co-optimization or simultaneous optimization of the design and control of robots addresses this limitation by producing a design and control that are both adapted to the task.
-In this paper, we investigate some of the challenges inherent in the co-optimization of design and control.
-We show that retraining the controller of a robot with additional resources after the co-optimization process terminates significantly improves the robot's performance.
-In addition, we demonstrate that the resources allocated to training the controller for each design influence the design complexity, where simpler designs are associated with lower training budgets.
-The experimentation is conducted in four publicly available simulation environments for co-optimization of design and control, making the findings more applicable to the general case.
-The results presented in this paper hope to guide other practitioners in the co-optimization of design and control of robots.
+This paper investigates some of the challenges inherent in the co-optimization of design and control in simulation.
+The results show that reducing how well the controllers are trained during the co-optimization process significantly improves the robot's performance when considering a second phase in which the controller for the best design is retrained with additional resources.
+In addition, the results demonstrate that the computation budget allocated to training the controller for each design influences design complexity, with simpler designs associated with lower training budgets.
+This paper experimentally studies key questions discussed in other works in the literature on the co-optimization of design and control of robots in simulation in four different co-optimization problems.